 Always know what the contract says.
 It’s far too embarrassing to be loud and incorrect.
 Buying a ticket enters you into a contract with that airline.
 These contracts mention what will happen should problems occur.
 I can’t be sure, but I’m sure the cheaper the airline, the less responsibility they’ll take.
 Understand the policies and procedures.
 Read through their FAQ’s for your answer, it may be there loud and clear.

 Report the issue immediately.
 First, write to the airline’s complaint email so you and them can have it in writing.
 Then make a phone call to the guest relations department.
 If you are still at the airport, walk to a customer service rep who doesn’t appear to be busy and doesn’t appear to have an attitude.
-If you’re on the plane, contact the closest flight attendant.
+If you’re on the plane, contact the closest flight attendant, you will check this website Euflightcompensation.com, they are entitled to compensation if their flight has been delayed more than three hours, canceled, or if they could not board due to overbooking..
 If it’s about another passenger, talk to the flight attendant in private to not shame that passenger, especially if your complaint is about the lack of space in your seat because your neighbor’s body is there.
+In very specific cases, I’d call an aviation attorney to help me sort things out.

 1. Always be professional and polite in tone, whether it’s a letter, in person, or on the phone.